Qabel/qabel-android/README.md

     `<resources> <string name="hockeykey">dummykey</string> </resources>`
 * Select the qabelbox module
+* For faster development builds, select the 'developerDebug' build variant
 * Click "Run" and you're done.

 # Usage

-You can run the tests either dirctly from AndroidStudio with the following gradle tasks:
+You can run the tests either directly from AndroidStudio with the following gradle tasks:

 * `./gradlew test` runs the local unit tests
 * `./gradlew spoon` runs all instrumentation tests on all connected devices and emulators